abdellah2288/ESP-TestBench-Client/README.md

 # ESP-TestBench-Client
-A desktop client for an esp based testbench, still in very early developement
+A desktop client for an esp based testbench, still in very early developement.
+More details coming soon.